denten-books/plain-text/0-intro.md

 particulates.

 Luckily for us, reading and writing are not esoteric activities.
-They are readily available to phenomenological introspection.
+They are readily available to phenomenological and physical introspection.
 I will therefore occasionally encourage readers to encounter the immediate contexts of their reading anew: to put down the book or to lean away from the screen and to look at these textual artifacts with strange eyes.
 In this movement of the body, I want to disrupt the mind's habituated intuitions, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
 To what extent is electronic textually ephemeral, for example?
-(I discuss the question in full in chapter two.)
-The idea of "ephemerality" can be made more palpable by asking: What can a reader do with this text, here and now?
+The pragmatic answer lies not in universal propositions, but in technological affordances attached to specific reading devices.
+What can a reader do with this text, here and now?
+Where is it stored?
 Are readers able to copy and paste?
 Do they have legal permissions to quote at length, to perform publicly, or to otherwise trans-mediate?
+Will the text disappear when the reader closes the book's cover?

 ## 0.5 Plan of the Present Work